ChristianHallerX/DataScienceProjects/README.md

 - Data Analysis and Visualisation

+	- [Smart AirBnB booking in Berlin (dataset 2020-08-30)](https://github.com/ChristianHallerX/DataScienceProjects/blob/master/AirBNB_Berlin.ipynb): Analysis of the price variability in Berlin's AirBnB listings scraped in August 2020.
+A huge data set.
+Which district, which amenities, and what time of the year are best value?.<br/>Modules: Pandas, Matplotlib, Seaborn, Scikit-Learn.

 	- [Exploring US Economic Data with a Dashboard](https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Exploring_US_Economic_Data_with_Dashboard.ipynb): This project intents to visualize simple time-series data in a dashboard and makes it permanently available in an S3 bucket.<br/>Modules: Bokeh.

 	- [Toronto Neighborhoods Analysis](https://github.com/ChristianHallerX/DataScienceProjects/blob/master/Toronto_Neighborhoods_Analysis.ipynb): The project explores the Wikipedia data on Toronto (Canada) neighbourhoods with the post code M and will create labelled, interactive maps.<br/>Modules: Pandas, BeautifulSoup, Folium.